 What is a varmint?

-Since you can use rifles for just about all types of animals, it is important to understand what varmints actually are.
-There is a difference and it is helpful to know since it will make a difference when selecting the best varmint scope for the money.
+You can use rifles for just about all types of animal.
+It is important to differentiate varmints from the rest.
+Understanding their differences will help you select the best varmint scope for the money.

 Typically, varmint are small mammals.
-They are pests, however, and not beneficial to your environment.
+They are pests, however, and not beneficial.
 These small mammals are not hunted for food, but rather as a means of elimination.
-Hunting these small vermin is a means of pest control.
+Hunting these small vermin is a type of pest control.

-So what animals are considered to be varmints?
-Depending on where you live will determine which varmints are prevalent in your area.
+So what animals are considered varmints?
+Your location will determine which varmints are prevalent in your area.
 Here is a breakdown of the 10 most common varmints.

 Coyotes are devastating to deer populations.
-Since they typically will go after young bucks, they can really have a negative impact on the deer population.
+They typically hunt young bucks, so they can have a negative impact on the deer population.
 They also are dangerous to have near livestock.

-These are small creatures who have a huge negative impact.
-They reproduce very easily and the population can quickly get out of control.
+These small creatures can have a huge negative impact.
+They reproduce very easily therefore their population can quickly get out of control.
 They are expert excavators too.
-The issue here is that all the holes and burrows they dig can seriously harm livestock that accidently steps in them.
+The issue is that all the holes and burrows they dig can break livestock's legs.

 Foxes are usually found in more suburban settings.
-The issue with them is that they typically hunt and take off with small family pets.
-Kittens, cats and small dogs are the usual prey of foxes.
+The issue with them is that they typically hunt small family pets.
+Kittens, cats, and small dogs are typical fox prey.

 Like the coyotes, bobcats target deer populations.
 They will also go after livestock and house pets.

 These masked bandits are severely overpopulated in certain areas.
-They are well known for knocking over trash cans and tearing the inside apart.
+They are well known for knocking over trash cans and throwing trash everywhere.

 These varmints are a definite challenge to hunt.
-They are extremely skittish, agile and fast.
-These varmints have the ability to quickly climb trees and dash across lines and branches.
+They are extremely skittish, agile, and fast.
+Squirrels have the ability to climb trees quickly and dash across power lines and branches.

-These varmints typically leave droppings all over the yard and like to hide under maximum cover.
-They can be fun to hunt with a dog.
+These varmints typically leave droppings all over the yard.
+They like to hide in the deepest brush.
+However, rabbits can be fun to hunt with a dog.